Greedysky/TTKMusicPlayer/README.md

 ----
 The music player use of qmmp core ( http://pan.baidu.com/s/1bv4iSY ) library based on Qt.
  * Qt develop version be tested on Qt4.8.7 for windows-mingw 32bit
+ * Qt develop version be tested on Qt4.8.6 for ubuntu-linux-gcc 64bit
- * Qt develop version be tested on Qt5.5.0 for windows-mingw 32bit
+ * Qt develop version be tested on Qt5.x for windows-mingw 32bit
- * The above tests are based on the windows7 64bit!
+ * Qt develop version be tested on Qt5.x for ubuntu-linux-gcc 64bit

 # For Developers